stkaratz/PyramidChallenge/README.md

 - The numbers are integers
 - If two or more paths have the same sum, I pick the first one
+- Parse error messages, include indexes as zero-based numbers (first will be 0, second 1, etc)
 - I didn't include any logging since it wasn't requested

 ### Nuget packages used